Alice Pennefather: Sporting career

-Pennefather played hockey for the Girls' Sports Club, captaining the team from 1931 to 1958 (except during the Japanese occupation of Singapore, 1941-1945).
-The Jansenites Hockey Club began at her home in Jansen Road, and celebrated its 35th anniversary with a magazine in which she was said to have been described as "Physically and character wise she was a towering person, always full of love".
-She was also a "leading player" of netball.
+An accomplished field hockey player, Pennefather played for the Girls' Sports Club (GSC) and served as the team's captain from 1931 to 1958, except during the Japanese occupation of Singapore from 1941 to 1945.
+Under her leadership, the GSC hockey team achieved recognition as one of the top teams in Singapore.
+Additionally, she was also selected to represent Singapore in the initial editions of inter-state tournaments against Malayan states such as Perak and Selangor.
+The Jansenites Hockey Club, which began at her home in Jansen Road, and celebrated its 35th anniversary with a magazine in which she was said to have been described as "Physically and character wise she was a towering person, always full of love".